AjayKumarTyagi/SCM_Project_500067403/README.md

 # Collaboration
 * No one can push directly to master branch except manager.
+* All contributors will work on separate branch.
+* All contributors will create a pull request to merge their code.
-* All merging will take place in manager branch.
+* All merging will take place in separate branch.